Find a Job You Really Want In

 Average Annual Salary: N/A

-Where federal or state congressmen work: Federal congressmen work in the U.S. Capitol in Washington, D.C., and state congressmen work in their state capitals.
-Some congressmen work additional jobs on the side, especially if they’re working in state government.
+Where federal or state congressmen work: Federal congressmen operate from the U.S. Capitol in Washington, D.C., while state congressmen work in their respective state capitals.

 -